Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationdownload.md

 4. Choose **Add to your tenant**.
 5. On the **Provisioning** page, choose **Provision**.

-**Note:** If you experience issues logging into the provisioning site, please Google Chrome browser.
+**Note:** If you experience issues logging into the provisioning site, please use Google Chrome browser.

 It takes about 5 minutes for the provisioning to complete.
 After is has completed, you can click the site URL on the page to launch the template.